Founder and CEO

 Patrick is the founder, President, and CEO of GFL.
 In 2002, Patrick worked for Lower East Capital Partners in the special loans group before taking over his first waste business called Waste Excellence at the age of 24, and then subsequently going on to found GFL in 2007.
 Patrick’s goal was to create one of the largest and most diversified environmental services companies in Canada, which GFL is today.
 Prior to that, he was a professional hockey player for the Edmonton Oilers.
 Patrick has been featured in the Globe and Mail, Toronto Sun, Toronto Star and Toronto Life magazines.
 In 2017, Patrick was named Entrepreneur of the Year in the Power & Utilities & Environment sector at the EY Entrepreneur of the Year™ 2017 Ontario Awards presented by Ernst & Young.

 Luke joined GFL as Director, Mergers & Acquisitions in January 2015, became Executive Vice-President, Corporate Development in October 2016 and was named GFL’s Chief Operating Officer on January 1, 2018.
+In October 2018, he was appointed GFL's Chief Financial Officer.
 Luke has 15 years of financial management experience with a focus on financial analysis, mergers and acquisitions and general corporate finance.
 Prior to joining GFL, Luke was a Director in the Deal Advisory group of KPMG LLP where he provided due diligence services to Canadian private equity market investors.
 Prior to that, Luke worked in KPMG’s Complex Accounting group.
 Luke is a Chartered Professional Accountant and holds a Bachelor’s Degree in Commerce from Concordia University.

-Joy joined GFL as Vice President, Legal in March of 2011 and became General Counsel in May of 2014.
-Joy has an LLB from the University of Toronto and has practiced law since her call to the bar in 1983, initially in private practice with a small boutique firm in Hamilton, Ontario and since 1997 primarily as in house counsel for publicly traded and private companies in the waste management sector.
+Joy joined GFL as Vice-President, Legal in March of 2011.
+She became General Counsel in May 2014, and was appointed Executive Vice-President, Strategic Initiatives in October 2018.
+Joy has an LLB from the University of Toronto and has practiced law since her call to the bar in 1983, initially in private practice with a small boutique firm in Hamilton, Ontario and since 1997 primarily as in-house counsel for publicly traded and private companies in the waste management sector.
 Joy was General Counsel of Capital Environmental Resource Inc. from 1997 to 1998 at the time of its initial public offering and listing on NASDAQ and was Associate General Counsel at Waste Services Inc. (the successor to Capital Environmental) from 2003 to 2010, where she was responsible for all commercial and legal compliance matters affecting the company’s waste management operations including acquisitions and divestitures, contract and employment matters and worked with WSI’s General Counsel on financings and securities matters.
 In November 2016, Joy was recognized as one of Canada’s Top 100 Most Powerful Women of 2016.

 Dave entered the solid waste industry in 1989 as co-owner of a recycling operation (collection, processing and marketing) located in Oakville, Ontario.
 The company serviced institutional, commercial and industrial customers between Hamilton and Toronto and is still in business today.
 For twenty years, starting in 1994, Dave held senior sales and operations management roles with Waste Management Inc. in Ottawa, Toronto and Montreal, conducting business in five of eastern Canada’s six provinces.
 In 2014, Dave became President of Matrec Inc., a solid waste management company with operations in eastern Ontario and Quebec.
 GFL acquired Matrec in 2016.
 Dave is a founding member of the Conseil des entreprises en technologies environnementales du Quebec, Quebec’s industry association for waste, compost and recycling operators.
 He is also a Board Member of the Ontario Waste Management Association (OWMA).
 Dave holds an MBA from the University of Western Ontario’s Ivey Business School.

-Ed joined GFL in April 2016 as the Executive Vice President — Liquid Waste.
-In this role, Ed oversees the Canadian Liquid Waste business as well as several corporate initiatives.
+Ed joined GFL in April 2016 as Executive Vice-President, Liquid Waste, and in this role, oversees the Canadian Liquid Waste business as well as several corporate initiatives.
 He has worked in the Hazardous Waste Industry for over ten years working for Safety-Kleen (Clean Harbors) and Metaflo Technologies.
-His roles involved the oversight of National businesses in all functions; Operations, Sales, EH&S, HR and Finance.
+His roles involved the oversight of national businesses in all functions; Operations, Sales, EH&S, HR and Finance.
 Prior to the waste industry, Ed worked for Cintas, a uniform company, which further enhanced his experience in route-based service businesses.
 Ed holds an MBA from the Ivey School of Business at the University of Western Ontario.